telerik/winforms-docs/image-editor/features/panning.md

 ---

 # Pan
-The PanTool is one of the tools that come out-of-the-box with the __RadImageEditor__ and enables you to pan the image using the mouse.
+The PanTool is one of the tools that come out-of-the-box with __RadImageEditor__ and enables you to pan the image using the mouse.

 When panning the cursor will became a hand and you will be able to pan by holding the left mouse button.